 Regardless of the travesty of their previous coaching, here’s what happened:

-1) The players were not given clear instruction on how to support each other in the neutral zone when they had possession
+- The players were not given clear instruction on how to support each other in the neutral zone when they had possession.

-2) I raised the expectations on them and made them feel a bit more pressure to carry out the task of “not giving up breakaways”
+- I raised the expectations on them and made them feel a bit more pressure to carry out the task of “not giving up breakaways.”

-3) The players didn’t know how to position themselves in a way that would “not give up breakaways” so were unclear on what they should do
+- They didn’t know how to position themselves in a way that would “not give up breakaways” so they were unclear on what they should do.

-4) In response to my feedback, they “tried harder” to “not give up breakaways”
+- In response to my feedback, they “tried harder” to “not give up breakaways.”

-5) They ended up giving up more breakaways because they didn’t know specifically what to do and “trying harder” only led them to make more mistakes
+- They ended up giving up more breakaways because they didn’t know specifically what to do and “trying harder” only led them to make more mistakes.

-1) The players were given simple, clear and specific rules to follow
+- The players were given simple, clear and specific rules to follow.

-2) The players tried out the rules, making a few mistakes along the way
+- They tried out the rules, making a few mistakes along the way.

-3) The players began to understand and apply the rules all the time, and began playing better in the neutral zone.
-They were able to keep possession and not turn the puck over as much…as a result there no more breakaways the rest of the tournament.
+- Players began to understand and apply the rules all the time, and began playing better in the neutral zone.
+They were able to keep possession and not turn the puck over as much.
+As a result there no more breakaways the rest of the tournament.